 Step 3: Visit the Local SSA Office

 Print out and bring your application and the original documents to your local SSA office.
-If you filled out the application online, the site will direct you to a page to find the closest SSA office in your area.
-You can also submit this application using an online form, provided you meet certain criteria we’ve outlined below.
+If you filled out the application online, the site will direct you to a page where you can find the closest SSA office in your area.
+You can also submit your application using an online form, provided you meet certain criteria outlined below.

 Getting a Replacement Social Security Card Online: Extra Requirements

-Yes, you can request a replacement Social Security card online if you are a U.S. citizen age 18 years or older with a U.S. mailing address.
-You must also have a driver’s license or a state-issued identification card from one of these states.
-If you meet those requirements then you can set up an account on the SSA site to request a replacement card.
+Yes, you can request a replacement Social Security card online if you are a U.S. citizen age 18 or older with a U.S. mailing address.
+You must also have a driver's license or a state-issued identification card from one of these states.
+If you meet those requirements, you can set up an account on the SSA site to request a replacement card.

 Can I Replace My Social Security Card the Same Day?

-The fastest way you can replace your Social Security card is to request a new one online.
-You can also visit a local SSA office in your area and call them to check how long it would take them to process a request for a replacement card.
-According to the SSA website, it typically takes 10-14 business days to receive your new card once your application has been processed.
+The fastest way to replace your Social Security card is to request a new one online.
+You can also visit a local SSA office in your area.
+According to the SSA website, it typically takes 10 to 14 business days to receive your new card once your application has been processed.

-What if I Cannot Apply for a Card Online?
+What if I Can't Apply for a Card Online?

-If you can’t apply for a Social Security card online, then you will need to show the specific documents needed in person at your local SSA office.
-Those documents needed will depend on your current citizenship status and your age.
+If you can't apply for a Social Security card online, then you will need to show the required documents in person at your local SSA office.
+The documents needed will depend on your current citizenship status and your age.

 What if My Social Security Card Was Stolen?